How Much Does Registration Software Really Cost?

 1. What is this software designed for?

 This might seem like a silly question to start with, but it’s actually a vital one.
 Many education programs are using software that wasn’t built for them.
 They’ve picked a solution like Eventbrite, which is great for one-off events and ticketing, but just wasn’t designed to manage courses.
-Or they’ve chosen a tool like Shopify, that’s awesome for selling physical products, but lacks many of the features that make class management simple for students and instructors.

 The best registration software for classes is designed specifically for class registration and payment so make sure you find software specifically built for those functions.